We turn every person into a team.

 • Focused written analysis of one candidate workflow

-• Ends in a scoped pilot proposal ready to sign
+• Ends in a scoped pilot proposal or a recommendation not to build

 Stage 03